i-gaganp/Gaganpreet-Singh/README.md

 👀 I’m a Professional Web Developer.
 🐱‍🚀 I’m currently Working as a Software Engineer in an MNC.
-I work on client specific web applications (mainly on fron-end) 📫 Connect me on LinkedIn_LOGO @ipreet
+I work on client specific web applications (mainly on fron-end) 📫 Connect me on LinkedIn @ipreet

 SKILLS